scandum/quadsort/README.md

 What remains is 3 more comparisons on elements (2,3), (4,5), and (6,7) to
 determine if all 8 elements are in order.
-Traditional sorts would do this with 7 individual comparisons, which would result in 3.5 branch mispredictions on random data on average.
-Using quadsort's method results in 0.94 branch mispredictions on random data on average.
+Traditional sorts would do this with 7 branched individual comparisons, which would result in 3.5 branch mispredictions on random data on average.
+Using quadsort's method results in 0.2 branch mispredictions on random data on average.

 If the data is in order quadsort moves on to the next 8 elements.
-If the data turns out to be neither in order, or in reverse order, 4 branchless swaps are performed using the stored comparison results, followed by a branchless parity merge.
+If the data turns out to be neither in order or in reverse order, 4 branchless swaps are performed using the stored comparison results, followed by a branchless parity merge.
 More on that later.